SVF-tools/WebSVF/src/codemap_extension/backend/Readme.md

 # How to use scripts

 - **`CodeMap.sh`, `Bc2Dot.sh`, `Dot2Json.py` must put in same folder.**
-- **Compile you project to generate a `xx.bc` file, use `clang/clang++ -g` or wllvm debug model for more debug information.**
+- **Compile you project to generate a `xx.bc` file, use `clang/clang++ -g` or wllvm debug model for add more debug information into bc file.**
 - **Run as `bash CodeMap.sh xx.bc`**

-After all scripts accomplished, they should generate **3D_CODE_GRAPH** folder and there should be two json files and two dot files in the folder.
+After all scripts accomplished, they should generate **3D_CODE_GRAPH** folder and should have two json files and two dot files in the folder.

-They are **control follow graph** files and **value follow graph** files.
+They are **control follow graph** corresponding files and **value follow graph** corresponding files.

 **3D CODE MAP** extension will use all of them.
-So put the folder into the you project to make the extension find the corresponding file and line number.
+So put the folder into the you project to make the extension find the corresponding files with line number.